OfficeDev/Microsoft-Teams-Samples/samples/app-complete-sample/csharp/README.md

 	   - From the lower left corner, choose Upload a custom App
 	   - Go to your project directory, the ./manifest folder, select the zip folder, and choose Open.
 	   - Select Add in the pop-up dialog box.
 Your app is uploaded to Teams.

+Note: If you are facing any issue in your app,  [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/app-complete-sample/csharp/AdapterWithErrorHandler.cs#L23) and put your debugger for local debug.

 Congratulations!!!
 You have just created and sideloaded your first Microsoft Teams app!
 Try adding a configurable tab, at-mentioning your bot by its registered name, or viewing your static tabs.<br><br>
 NOTE: Most of this sample app's functionality will now work.
 The only limitations are the authentication examples because your app is not registered with AAD nor Visual Studio Team Services.